ietf-wg-cellar/ebml-specification/specification.markdown

 **MUST NOT** have its recursive attribute set to 1.

 The unknownsizeallowed attribute is **OPTIONAL**.
-If the unknownsizeallowed attribute is not used then that EBML Element is not allowed to use an unknown Element Data Size.
+If the unknownsizeallowed attribute is not used, then that EBML Element is not allowed to use an unknown Element Data Size.

 #### recursive